Iridaceae: Iridoideae

 Subfamily Iridoideae has the widest geographic distribution and is divided into four tribes and one sister genus: Irideae, Sisyrichieae, Trimezieae, Tigridieae, and Diplarreneae.
 Iridoideae is differentiated from the other subfamilies by having very short-lived flowers, nectaries on the perianth, and long branching styles.
 Excluding the Irideae, the evolution of oil-producing trichomes, called elaiophores, have been gained and lost in each of the tribes attracting oil bees.
 The genus Diplarreneae is sister to the rest of the subfamily and is unique to Iridoideae in having zygomorphic flowers and stamens with unequal height.
 Irideae represents the Old World portion of the subfamily but include several genera that diversified in North America, such as Iris.
 They are distinguishable with the presence of flattened anthers pressed to the style, petaloid crests, and schlerenchyma tissue along the margins of leaves.
 Sisyrichieae is noted for having long style branches that may interlace with stamens, partially fused filaments, and the lack of oxaloacetate crystals in leaves.
 Trimezieae is the smallest tribe with two to four genera, noted for the presence of large rhizomes or corms rather than bulbs as well as a thickened midrib.
 Several species with ornamented or iris-like flowers also possess a specialized method of forcing pollen onto heavy pollinators with hinged petals.
-Tigridieae are distinguished for their large bulbous rootstock and plicate, decidious leaves.
+Tigridieae are distinguished for their large bulbous rootstock and plicate, deciduous leaves.
 The number of genera and whether any morphology can distinguish between them has been debated.